St Mary Magdalene Church

 The churchyard seems to be of ancient origin.
 In 1316 a mention is made in records of “The old grave yard at Rodborough” (from The Church of St Mary Magdalene Rodborough by Rev John Forryan, 1980s)

-A Stroud Journal article of 1910 notes that the church dates from 1392, being a Chapel of Ease to The Priory Church at Minchinhampton until 1841, when Rodborough became a parish in its own right.
+British History Online notes that a church had been erected by 1384, being a Chapel of Ease to The Priory Church at Minchinhampton until 1841, when Rodborough became a parish in its own right.
 The tower is thought to have been rebuilt in 1580.
 The one remaining bell is assumed to be of the same age.

 • From Rev Miller’s 1933 ‘Rodborough and its Church’; originally four bells hung in the tower, but during the Civil War three were lost.
 It seems probable that either the Royalists or Roundheads dismantled them, melted them down and used the metal for military purposes.
 The fourth bell still remains.
 It weighs 25 cwt and bears this inscription: “The living I to Church do call, And to the grave do summon all”.